Five Skin Care Products That Sound Good But Make Acne Worse

 More Expensive Does Not Mean Better Results

-The most important thing to remember when choosing acne care products is that how much you spend has nothing to do with how well a product works.
+The most important thing to remember when choosing acne care products is that how much you spend has nothing to do with how well a product works1.
 You can spend US $1 on a bar of Dove soap.
 You can spend US $40 on an Erno Laszlo Firmarine Blue Treatment Bar or $120 on a Cor Silver Bar.
 All three are equally beneficial, and in this case, equally harmful, to your skin.
 (The Cor Silver Bar, by the way, has the nasty side effect of turning white skin blue.
 It really only should be bought by wealthy Smurfs.)

-If you are trying to treat pimples, you can spend $12 on benzoyl peroxide to treat mild acne and get as good or better results as you would get from spending $1200 on N-Lite Laser Treatment.
+If you are trying to treat pimples, you can spend $12 on benzoyl peroxide to treat mild acne and get as good or better results2 as you would get from spending $1200 on N-Lite Laser Treatment.
 Just because a product costs more does not mean it will make your skin look better.

 Take the time to read the label of your cleansers, toners, and exfoliants.
 If the product is made with alcohol, don’t buy it.
 Alcohol can dry out your skin.
 If the product is made with menthol, mint, peppermint, or wintergreen, don’t buy it.
 These minty ingredients make your skin feel tingly, but they also can make it break out.